 MERV Rating Explanation

 MERV stands for Minimum Efficiency Rating Value.
-This is an industry standard rating system that allows you to compare filters made by different manufacturers.
-A MERV rating is a numerical value ranging from 1 (lowest efficiency) to 20 (highest efficiency) and tells the consumer how well the filter captures and holds dirt and dust of a specified size range.
-The chart below shows the MERV ratings, corresponding particle size ranges.
+This is an industry standard rating system.
+It allows you to compare filters made by different manufacturers.
+A MERV rating is a numerical value ranging from 1 (lowest efficiency) to 20 (highest efficiency).
+This rating system tells the consumer how well the filter captures and holds dirt.
+This is based on dust of a specified size range.
+The chart below shows the MERV ratings.
+It shows corresponding particle size ranges.
 It also shows air filter efficiency levels.
 Efficiency is measured by the percentage of particles captured.

-The MERV air filter efficiency rating system was developed by the ASHRAE, the American Society of Heating, Refrigerating, and Air-Conditioning Engineers.
-The rating system is referred to as ASHRAE Standard 52.2-2007:Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size.
-Standard 52.2 not only sets forth a testing protocol to ensure reliable and consistent testing of air filter performance.
+The MERV air filter efficiency rating system was developed by the ASHRAE.
+ASHRAE stands for the American Society of Heating, Refrigerating, and Air-Conditioning Engineers.
+The rating system is referred to as ASHRAE Standard 52.2-2007.
+This method tests Air-Cleaning Devices for Removal Efficiency.
+The test is based on particle size.
+Standard 52.2 establishes a testing protocol.
+It ensures reliable and consistent testing of air filter performance.
 The performance is based on particles that are 0.3-10 micron in diameter.
-ASHRAE 52.2 lead to the creation of the minimum efficiency rating value, or MERV, a guideline to determine a filters performance by particle size, ranging from 0.3 – 10 microns in size.
-This value is based on the lowest, or minimum efficiency for the filter.
+This Standard has lead to the creation of the minimum efficiency rating value, or MERV.
+This guideline determines a filters performance by particle size.
+The filter is assigned a value based on the test.
+This value is derived from the lowest efficiency for the filter.
 In many cases this is when the filter is first installed.

 Higher= More Filtration

-Generally, the higher the MERV, the better the filter will perform at removing smaller particle sizes.
-MERV 1 through 4 are designed to remove large particles.
-These filters are used primarily to protect equipment and are used in light industrial and residential applications.
+Generally, the higher the MERV (M), the better the filter performance in removing smaller particle sizes.
+M values 1 through 4 are designed to remove large particles.
+These filters are used primarily to protect equipment.
+They are used in light industrial and residential applications.
 For these values, the average particle size efficiency from 3 to 10 micron is less than 20%.
-Because of this, average arrestance, which is a measure of a filters ability to remove coarse particulate, is used to determine MERV 1 through 4.
+Average arrestance is a measure of a filters ability to remove coarse particulate.
+It is used to determine MERV 1 through 4.
 A lint trap in a dryer is about MERV 2

-MERV 5 through 16 filters remove finer particles and are used in applications where it is important to protect individuals or processes from airborne contaminants that could otherwise affect health and productivity.
-The average particle size efficiency has three ranges: E1 (0.3 to 1 micron), E2 (1 to 3 micron) and E3 (3 to 10 micron.
+M Value 5 through 16 air filters remove finer dust particles.
+These air filters are used to protect people or products from airborne contaminants.
+These particles could hurt health and productivity.
+The average particle size efficiency has three ranges.
+E1 is 0.3 to 1 micron.
+The E2 range is 1 to 3 micron.
+E3 goes from 3 to 10 micron.
 These 3 ranges determines the MERV Rating for these air cleaning products.